carla-simulator/scenario_runner/Docs/agent_evaluation.md

 This function is called on every step of the simulation from the challenge evaluation an receives some input data as parameter.

-This input data is a dictionary with all the sensors specified on the "setup" function.
+This input data is a dictionary with all the sensors specified on the "sensors" function.

 This function should return a [vehicle control](https://carla.readthedocs.io/en/latest/python_api_tutorial/#vehicles) to be applied into the ego vehicle.